bao-project/bao-helloworld/README.md

 # "Hello world"?
 We prefer "Hello Bao!"

 Welcome to the Bao Hypervisor!
 Get ready for an interactive journey as we explore the world of Bao together.
-Whether you're a seasoned Bao user or a newcomer, this tour is designed to give you a practical introduction to the Bao hypervisor.
+Whether you're a experience Bao user or a newcomer, this tour is designed to give you a practical introduction to the Bao hypervisor.